EV-Loop/TelemetryTest/README.md

 - Return a list of devices provided by the API described above
 - Subscribe to and display data emitted from socket server described above

 Be mindful, some things in the bootstrap are intentionally broken.
-Imagine a JR developer was given this and you have to fix & complete this'POC'.
+Imagine a JR developer was given this and you have to fix & complete this.